WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 ![](./imgs/111.png)

-By brute-force iterating company tickers and dates, we can get the dataset with about 30,000 ~ 200,000 news in the end.
-Since a company may have multiple news in a single day, the current version will only deal with topStory and ignore the others.
+By brute-force iterating company tickers and dates, we can get the dataset with roughly 400,000 news in the end.
+Since a company may have multiple news in a single day, the current version will only use topStory news to train our models and ignore the others.

 #### 1.3 Use urllib to crawl historical stock prices

-Improvement here, use normalized return [4] over S&P 500 instead of return.
+Improvement here, use normalized return [5] over S&P 500 instead of return.

 ```bash
 $ ./crawler/yahoo_finance.py # generate raw data: stockPrices_raw.json, containing open, close, ..., adjClose